meshtastic/meshtastic/docs/getting-started/faq.md

 Ensure you have used the included `device-install` script to flash your device, and that the file `spiffs-*.bin` is present in the same folder as your firmware at the time of flashing.

+Note: Currently only Chrome and Chromium based browsers offer reliable support for the Web UI.

 ## Channels

 ### What is a Meshtastic Channel?